seksenov/content/en-US/win10/CreateHWA.md

 ##Follow these steps to convert a Website into an Web App on Windows

-1. **Start with a website url**
+1. **Pick a Website URL**
-	* If have an existing website that will work great as a single page app and preferably you are the owner/developer of the site so you are able to make chages.
+	* If have an existing website that will work great as a single page app and preferably you are the owner/developer of the site so you are able to make changes.
 	* If you don't have an url in mind the tutorial will walk you through using this [Codepen Example](http://codepen.io/seksenov/pen/wBbVyb/?editors=101) (http://codepen.io/seksenov/pen/wBbVyb/?editors=101) as the URL
 	* Copy your URL or the Codepen URL above to use throughout the tutorial

 	<br>

-2. **Launch Visual Studio**
+2. **Create a Blank JS App**
 	* At minimum you will need Visual Studio 2015 RC released for //BUILD with the SDK installed
 	* Launch Visual Studio
 	* Click "File -> New Project" and choose "JavaScript -> Windows -> Windows Universal -> Blank App (Windows Universal)"